nzge/nzge.github.io/projects/portfolio-site.md

 toc: true
 ---

-An exploration of a funsion of minimalist and retro (y2k, early internet, geocities/angelfire) aesthetics.
+A fusion of minimalist and retro (y2k, early internet, geocities/angelfire) aesthetics.
 A place for my personal creative expression while accomplishing the task of showing my work.

 ## Code